MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Summer2/README.md

 ## Task

-Write a program to ask the user for a value and then display the square root of the value.
+Write a program to ask the user for a number and then display the square root of the number.
-Only values more than zero are acceptable.
+Only numbers larger than zero are acceptable.

 __Notes__: